Lee Kong Chian NUS-Stanford Fellowship on Southeast Asia

 About the Lee Kong Chian NUS-Stanford Fellowship on Southeast Asia

-Lee Kong Chian NUS-Stanford fellows spend three to four months at Stanford and two to four months at NUS, writing and conducting research on, or related to, contemporary Southeast Asia.
+Lee Kong Chian NUS-Stanford fellows spend three to four months at Stanford and three to four months at NUS writing and conducting research on, or related to, contemporary Southeast Asia.
 One or two candidates may be awarded fellowships each year.
 Fellows have opportunities to present their research and participate in seminars and workshops organized by relevant campus units.
-Exposure to the two universities and their scholars and resources enrich and diversify collegial feedback on the fellows’ research projects and facilitate intellectual exchange and networking on both sides of the Pacific.
+Exposure to the two universities and their scholars and resources enriches and diversifies collegial feedback on the fellows’ research projects and facilitates intellectual exchange and networking on both sides of the Pacific.

-Interested individuals with backgrounds or positions in the social sciences or humanities are encouraged to apply.
+Interested individuals with professional backgrounds and current, ongoing professional positions related to the social sciences or humanities are encouraged to apply.
 Candidates may be of any nationality or seniority.

-Appointments normally begin and end within the period from 1 June to 31 August the following year.
+Appointments will begin and end within the period from September 1, 2024 to May 31, 2025.
 In determining the overall length of the fellowship and the sequencing of residence at each campus, fellows’ preferences are taken into account.